uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 ## Homework

-1. Can you import a look the `outreach.csv` dataset?
+1. Can you import and look the `outreach.csv` dataset?
+2. How many rows of observations are there?
+3. What are the names of the columns?
+4. How many observations happened on a Wednesday?
+5. What is the mean `hrate`?

 ---